 So how can we deal with it?
 It is not that simple, especially when many people use our git repository at the same time.
 This can be a big problem for our company.
 Because not only do we risk losing important data, but also repairing such a problem may stop work on a given project for some time.
 Why?
 Let me explain what steps would be taken in such a situation.

 We will be using the git reset operation, but before that, we need to pause syncing with the external repository for a while.
-Nobody can pull/push, all open PRs should be closed.
+Team members must temporarily stop pulling and pushing, and open pull requests should be closed or paused.

 How secure are your repos and metadata?
 Don’t push luck – secure your code with the first professional GitHub, GitLab, Bitbucket, and Jira backup.

 The person to fix the situation should ideally do a clean clone of the project (remember to download the tags).
 What’s next?
 Well, now we’re doing a git reset, something we already know and understand that it spoils our commit history.
 But don’t worry, in this case, we’re doing it on purpose, and we’re about to figure out how to get out of it.
-This is easy enough because we just reset with the –hard flag (i.e. delete everything, and not save the code in the working directory).
-When we are sure that the unwanted change is gone, then we push, but necessarily with the –force flag, which overwrites the state of a given local branch.
+This is easy enough because we just reset with the –hard flag (i.e. discard local changes and reset the working tree to the selected commit).
+When we are sure that the unwanted change is gone, then we push, but necessarily with the –force flag, which overwrites the state of the remote branch.
 This allows us to push even if we changed the git log.
 Be careful!
-This is a very risky operation, and usually the use of the –force flag is disabled for security reasons.
+This is a very risky operation, and the use of the –force flag is often restricted by branch protection rules for security reasons.

-Okay, we’ve cleaned up the situation on the main branch (no matter is it a public one or a private branch), but we still need to resolve the problem.
+Okay, we’ve cleaned up the situation on the main branch, but we still need to resolve the problem.
 What if someone had already downloaded these changes locally before we fixed them?
 Ideally, each developer should delete local copies and make a clean clone.
 But this is quite problematic.
-In this case, it should be enough to perform the fetch and git rebase operations of the new version of the corrected branch, and careful resolution of conflicts, if they appear.
+In this case, developers must resynchronize their local branches with the corrected remote branch and re-apply any local work if needed, resolving conflicts along the way.

 Branch removal

 There is also another way to solve the aforementioned problem.
 We can make a local copy of the current branch with the unwanted code and then remove the working branch completely from the external repository.
-On our copy, we reset as above, but we don’t need to use the –force flag when doing force push, because, from the git perspective, we will push a completely new branch, just with the same name as before, only the content will be different.
+On our copy, we reset as above, but we don’t need to use the –force flag, because the original branch was removed from the remote repository, and is recreated under the same name with corrected content.

 In both situations, there is one more thing that we must remember.
 Very important from a security perspective.
-If someone somehow knows the commit hash of our unwanted, deleted git commit, he or she will be able to access it and recover the data for some time!
-The removed previous commit will become the so-called orphaned git commit, not linked to any master branch, but will still exist.
+If someone somehow knows the commit hash of our unwanted, deleted git commit, they may still be able to access it and recover the data for some time.
+The removed previous commit will become the so-called orphaned git commit, not linked to any branch, but will still exist.
 It would be worthwhile to manually use the GIT’s GC mechanism here, but we’ll talk about it another time.

 Backup

 Another, and it seems to be the safest, way is to use a backup of the repository from before the unfortunate git commit.
 Although also that might require some work.
 If we even have such a backup at all.
-The risk here is losing the changes that came later.
+The risk here is losing changes made after the backup was taken.
 However, we can patch them and then apply them to the version recovered from the backup.
-If we have a properly configured backup process, then deleting the repository and quick recovery based on a backup seems to be the safest and fastest solution.
+If we have a properly configured backup process, then deleting the repository and performing a quick recovery from a backup seems to be the safest and fastest solution.
 It does not require us to manually type git reset commands to get specific changes.

 The conclusion that we can draw from all the considerations mentioned above is to make a backup as often as possible because you never know when it may be needed.
 And when you will need it, be sure it will, only then we can realize how much it costs us to lack it.